Vietnam.vn - Nền tảng quảng bá Việt Nam

 The fields still have tulip bulbs left over from last season, and they continue to bloom this season.

-Farmers in the village of Beemster wake up early in the morning to check every flower in the field.
-They cut off the damaged ones to keep the bulbs growing well.
+Farmers in the village of Beemster rise early in the morning to check every flower in their fields.
+They remove any damaged flowers to keep the bulbs growing well.

 The locals have not really started a tourist business, but there are actually buses that pass through the village, taking tourists to visit the fields.